jconorgrogan/Informational-Constructivism/README.md

 1.  **L5 Condition:** `I_t > m`.
 The current configuration cannot be uniquely mapped to a single class in Σ.
 2.  **Admissible Continuations (Mechanisms allowed by S-Carrier, S-FiniteQ, S-Cost):**
     *   **Φ_halt:** No valid transition defined by `D` under constraints.
 The system enters an undefined or non-operational state.
-Such trajectories are non-persistent.
     *   **Φ_overwrite:** The dynamics `D` map the current configuration to one of the existing `m` Σ-classes (`sᵢ`), discarding the previous meaning/association of `sᵢ`.
 This satisfies S-FiniteQ directly, incurs the update cost `c` (from S-Cost), but loses information fidelity.
     *   **Φ_encode:** The dynamics `D` implement a many-to-one mapping from the configuration space to sequences or patterns of Σ-classes (`Σ^k` with `k > 1`).
 This preserves information but requires additional descriptive complexity (K-cost: cost of storing/defining the encoding rules) and processing cost (E-cost: cost of executing `k` transitions, `≥ k*c`).

-3.  **Persistence Filter (Condition C2):** We consider systems that persist, meaning they avoid `Φ_halt` indefinitely.
+3.  **Persistence Filter (Condition C2):** We focus the analysis on systems that persist, meaning their trajectories consistently avoid selecting `Φ_halt`.
+Formally, the subsequent conclusions apply to the subset of paths `Ω_persist = { paths avoiding Φ_halt }`.
+This analysis describes the necessary behavior *if* such persistent paths exist.
 4.  **Resource Constraint:** Every transition via `Φ_overwrite` or `Φ_encode` incurs costs.
-For a trajectory to be sustainable, its required resources must remain within some bound, implicitly minimizing the joint cost: `Descriptive Cost (K) + Update/Processing Cost (E)`.
+For a trajectory to be sustainable (i.e., persistent under C2), its required resources must remain within some bound, implicitly minimizing the joint cost: `Descriptive Cost (K) + Update/Processing Cost (E)`.
 5.  **Deduction → Forced Optimization (SUR):**
     *   System must resolve L5 to persist (C2).
     *   Must use costly mechanisms `Φ_overwrite` or `Φ_encode` (S-Cost).
     *   Must operate within finite capacity (S-FiniteQ).
-    *   *Necessary Consequence:* Persistent trajectories are precisely those that navigate the state space using `Φ_overwrite` and `Φ_encode` such that the joint cost `K + E` remains bounded.
-This set of viable trajectories *is* the **SUR (Simplicity/Structure Under Resource-constraint) dynamic.** SUR is the emergent operating principle reflecting the geometry of the state-cost space defined by the minimal assumptions.
+    *   *Necessary Consequence:* Persistent trajectories (elements of `Ω_persist`) are precisely those that navigate the state space using `Φ_overwrite` and `Φ_encode` such that the joint cost `K + E` remains bounded or managed effectively over time.
+This set of viable trajectories *is* the **SUR (Simplicity/Structure Under Resource-constraint) dynamic.** SUR is the emergent operating principle reflecting the geometry of the state-cost space defined by the minimal assumptions L0, L1, S-Carrier, S-FiniteQ, S-Cost, conditioned on C2.

 **Conclusion for Part 5:** SUR emerges as the necessary operating dynamic for persistent, dynamic, finite-distinguishable systems resolving internal saturation under non-zero operational costs.
 SUR is the dynamic consequence of L0 + L1 + S-Carrier + S-FiniteQ + S-Cost + C2 (Persistence).